 Add or delete a table in Pages on Mac

 Pages comes with several styles of tables you can use to present information.
-After you add a table, you can customise it however you like.
+After you add a table, you can customize it however you like.

 Add a new table

 In word-processing documents, you can add a new table within the body text so that it moves with the text as you type, or place it as a floating object on the page so you can position it freely and it doesn’t move as you edit the text.